 Modern Foreign Language (MFL)

 Although MFL is only statutory in key stage 2.
-To prepare our pupils for their learning, we begin laying foundations and teaching in our Early Years Provision.
+To prepare our pupils for their learning, we begin laying foundations and teaching in our Early Years Provision and KS1 classes with songs and stories.

 The aims of the Spanish Curriculum are to: